uber/cadence/docs/02_key_features.md

 Replay any workflow execution history locally under a debugger.
 The Cadence client library provides an API that allows you to capture a stack trace from any failed workflow execution history.

+### Memos
+Many Cadence users need to get information from workflows.
+The only data available from the visibility APIs are the workflow ID and run ID.
+Users then have to take the approach of getting the list of workflows, getting the workflow description, and potentially executing a query for each workflow (side note: don’t scrub the history, use a query).
+This is a time-consuming process.

+The memo feature addresses many of these scenarios.
+When starting a workflow, you can specify some data to associate with that workflow run.
+This data is immutable but is available through the visibility APIs when listing workflows.